 If you use a flexible mold, you have to take the cast material and carefully sculpt it to fit back in the frame.
 With a hard mold, the replacement putty can be added to the frame and imprinted in-situ as shown in the drawings below:

 Prepare by removing all glue and dirt from under the detached gesso.
 Sand the wood to create a rough surface (“tooth”) for the epoxy to stick to.
-Then fill the space with 2-part epoxy putty (we like Epoxy-Sculpt available here on Amazon).
+Then fill the space with 2-part epoxy putty we like the Epoxie Sculpt brand available on Amazon.
 Traditionists can also use Plaster of Paris.

 Using your hard epoxy mold, line it up with the frame decoration and press down firmly to imprint the design.
 (Dust the mold with a little corn starch or talcum powder so the putty does not stick).